CBroz1/spyglass-docker/README.md

 1. Clone this repository to your local machine.
 1. Copy `env.example` to `.env` and edit the values.
 1. Copy the paper's notebooks to `notebooks/`[^2].
+1. Remove items from the `environment.yml` that require GPU support like `jax`.
 1. Run `make build` to build the docker image.
 1. Navigate to `http://localhost:8888/lab`, using the paper ID as the password.
 1. Test the notebooks.